Forest conservation through beekeeping in north west Cameroon

 The Project leader said "I am most impressed by the dedication shown by the women trainees.
 They work harder than the men".

-This project is sponsored by 'Size of Wales'.
+Your donations are matched by 'Size of Wales'.